top of page

 And dusted.

-If it’s ok for someone with a huge following to be sharing warts and all about their menopause, it is surely fine for your colleague to be open about their symptoms?
-For our transgender, non-binary and gender questioning colleagues sitting beside us, also to feel safe to speak out or seek support for their symptoms?
+If it's acceptable for someone with a large following to openly discuss their menopause and warts, is it also acceptable for your colleague to do the same?
+For our transgender, non-binary, and gender-questioning colleagues sitting beside us, also to feel safe to speak out or seek support for their symptoms?

 Sadly not.